MatthewZelenka/autoForm/README.md

 2. Make a copy of "userExample.json" and rename it to "user.json"
 3. Fill out the required information on "user.json"

-*If chromedrive is not installed automaticly on run time got to the chrome webdrivers site and download for your version of chrome: https://chromedriver.chromium.org/downloads/*
+*If chromedrive is not installed automaticly on run time go to the chrome webdrivers site and download for your version of chrome: https://chromedriver.chromium.org/downloads/*

 ## How to run
 Run autoCovidForm.py and it will fill out the google form